Parent Perspectives: Amy's Journey as Learning Coach, Employee, & Mom

 As with any educational model, cyber learning requires adjustment, and has some challenges.

 Workspace location was a major factor in Elias’s success.
-Last year he was at a desk in his room, which led to feelings of disconnection.
-Moving him to an open space in the dining room has had a tremendous impact, making him more comfortable, engaged, and more connected to his classmates — all just by switching rooms!
+The previous year he was at a desk in his room, which led to feelings of disconnection.
+Moving him to an open space in the dining room had a tremendous impact, making him more comfortable, engaged, and more connected to his classmates — all just by switching rooms!

 Motivation is a challenge, regardless of the educational environment.
 The same was initially true for Elias and cyber learning.
 He (and I) love a good incentive, so at the beginning of his 5th grade year at PA Virtual, I bought a roll of carnival tickets.
-He earns these tickets for different things like participating in class, volunteering to share/read, good grades on tests, and more.
-He can cash in his earnings for rewards ranging from take-out for lunch, extra screen time, candy, a new book, or $10 to any store.
-In addition, I’ve found that Elias appreciates school reward certificates — as cheesy as they may be — and they boost his academic confidence when he finds them tucked in his laptop or notebook.
+He earned these tickets for different things like participating in class, volunteering to share/read, good grades on tests, and more.
+He cashed in his earnings for rewards ranging from take-out for lunch, extra screen time, candy, a new book, or $10 to any store.
+In addition, I’ve found that Elias appreciated school reward certificates — as cheesy as they may be — and they boosted his academic confidence when he finds them tucked in his laptop or notebook.

-Because we’re not participating in person with other students or in a traditional classroom experience, it can be difficult to re-create that communal educational atmosphere and the excitement of things such as new materials.
-To counter this, I also do fun things to try and mimic a class party for him, complete with fun snacks, decorations, and activities.
-Not only are these activities fun, but they are great morale boosters for both of us!
+Because we’re not participating in person with other students or in a traditional classroom experience, it was difficult to re-create that communal educational atmosphere and the excitement of things such as new materials.
+To counter this, I also did fun things to try and mimic a class party for him, complete with fun snacks, decorations, and activities.
+Not only were these activities fun, but they were great morale boosters for both of us!
 We’re also both fans of fresh school supplies.
 In reality, PA Virtual supplies what you need already, but fresh pencils, a fun pencil case, and a brand new notebook can work wonders in making you feel like you’re in a ‘regular’ classroom!

 Observations and Outcomes